mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 section contains the cab and main driving/working area whilst the six-wheel section at the rear can be configured for a variety of roles.
 Both sections contain fuel cells, and all wheels are driven and steerable.
-This gives good off- road manoeuvrability for such a large ground vehicle.
+This gives good off-road manoeuvrability for such a large ground vehicle.

 The basic model is lightly armored for protection against shell fragments and small arms fire.
 Underside